Volunteers Maria Taraban and Alina Datsievich: a blitz with the founders of the charity fund VYDNOKOLO

 And who are you in civilian life?

 M: I was recently a project manager, managing establishments.
-Now I have quit and am developing my jam brand.
+Now I have resigned and am developing my jam brand.
 HEARTMELT.

-A: I am the current manager of a café.
+A: I am the managing director of a café.

-How do you think we can build a bridge between the rear and the front?
+How do you think we should build a bridge between the rear and the front?

-M: The rear must realize how quickly the front is moving and thanks to whom we live our lives.
+M: The Rear must realize how quickly the front is moving and thanks to whom we live our lives.
 Everyone should be involved — even a little.
-And from the military side, events organized by the brigades work great: lectures, first aid training, film screenings for civilians.
-This is done by Troika, Charter, Da Vinci Wolves (including their medical service ULF), and others.
+And from the military side, events organized by the brigades work great: lectures, tactical medicine, film screenings for civilians.
+This is done by Troika, Charter, Da Vinci Wolves (in particular, their medical service ULF) and others.
 Probably, it is at such events that many civilians think about service.

-A: I think it’s the work of both sides.
-Although I am a rather aggressive person, I still believe that aggression should not be directed at each other.
-The rear must engage as much as possible: if you can’t donate — open a jar, if you can’t open a jar — make a repost.
-That’s the basics.
-If everyone gets involved — it will be a little easier.
+A: I think it is the work of both sides.
+Although I am a quite aggressive person, I still believe that aggression should not be directed at each other.
+The Rear must engage as much as possible: if you can't donate — open a jar, if you can't open a jar — make a repost.
+This is the basis.
+If everyone is involved — it will become a little easier.

-“If everyone gets involved — it will be a little easier.”
+“If everyone is involved — it will become a little easier”

 A: There was even a vegetarian "menu"!
-They set such a table for me without meat — I was thrilled.
+They set such a table for me without meat — I was delighted.

 M: Next time we go — they invite us for a barbecue.
 Every time there are these warm receptions with delicious food.
-We joke that it’s the "cashback of volunteering" — and that’s the most valuable part.
-In general, all the favorite moments are memories from the east.
+We joke that this is the "cashback of volunteering" — and this is the most valuable.
+In general, all favorite moments are memories from the east.
 Because most of our surroundings and friends are here — you transform from a gloomy gray person into a lively one.

-A: Yes, you sit in a room surrounded by people you knew in Kyiv from completely different walks of life, and you are amazed by these feelings.
+A: Yes, you sit in a room surrounded by people you knew in Kyiv from absolutely different spheres of life, and you are amazed by these feelings.

 M: We try to hand everything over personally.
-And the joy of the adult guys… Those smiles, those eyes.
+And this joy of the adult men… These smiles, these eyes.
 No matter what you bring — they are happy.
-It’s amazing.
-We call them "guys" because they are adult uncles of my father's age who greet us like their own children.
+It's wow.
+We say "men" because these are adult uncles of my father's age who greet us like their children.

-A: And I want to add that it is important to support fundraising not only for media teams.
-We see this difference in dynamics when we launch fundraising for both well-known and unknown individuals.
-But it is often the non-media military — the infantry — that allows us to sit here and drink coffee.
-These are the same simple "guys."
-Please do not ignore fundraising for them.
+A: I want to add that it is important to support gatherings not only of media teams.
+We see this difference in dynamics when we launch a collection for the famous and the unknown.
+But it is the non-media military — often the infantry — that allows us to drink coffee here now.
+These are the same simple "men."
+Please do not ignore the fund collections for them.

 “All favorite moments are memories from the East.
 You transform here from a gloomy gray person into a living one”